 The key to having a profitable automatic campaign is to be constantly adding negative keywords to your campaigns.
 For the first 3-6 months of creating a campaign, I am adding new negative keywords each month.
 This is a fundamental part of a Peel, Stick, and Block strategy (thanks for the terminology AdBadger)

 The basis of this strategy is as follows:

 Peel: Peel your best-performing keywords and ASINs from an automatic campaign

 Stick: Stick them to either a Manual Keyword Campaign or Manual Targeted Campaign

 Block: Block these keywords (add them as a negative match) to your Automatic Campaigns

-The goal of this strategy is to maximize your exposure for high converting keywords and avoid bidding against yourself.
+The goal of this strategy is to maximize your exposure for high converting keywords and bid as granularly as possible.